 Monthly Archives: September 2018

 Computer cables (data cables) are somewhat similar to audio and video cables.
 Instead of transmitting sound or images, they send data for your computer to use.
 This can be anything from sending over a Word document to streaming movies and TV shows.
-Technically ethernet cables fall under this category, but ethernet is such a broad topic it needed its own independent article.
-Common types of data cables include:
+Technically Ethernet cables fall under this category, but Ethernet is such a broad topic it needed its own independent article.
+Common types of computer cables include:

 There are a few different variations of ethernet, the foremost being the cable category.
 This type of cable is abbreviated as “Cat#”, with higher numbers being newer versions of ethernet capable of faster signal speeds.
 These categories are defined by the Institute of Electrical and Electronic Engineers (IEEE).